orbitmines/archive/projects/2030+? Project - Gamification.md

 ---

 - ""
-- [Optional] ""
+- [Optional] "Firstly, let's get"
-	- Full exp.
+	- Everything.
-	- Work only. *Skip most dialogue and lore.*
+	- The minimum. *Skip most dialogue and lore.*
 - "Understood.
 Other than myself, other NPCs (other non-players that is) will keep their interactions at a minimum.
 Only for purposes like tutorials will we introduce dialogue."

 ---